-When forced to deal with reality of replacing missing teeth, many patients choose dental implants due to the countless benefits they offer over traditional teeth replacement options.
-The evolution of implants has been so extensive that almost any patient can have their teeth replaced with an implant anchored restoration(s), regardless of their situation.
+When forced to deal with the reality of replacing missing teeth, many patients choose dental implants due to the countless benefits they offer over traditional teeth replacement options.
+The evolution of implants has been so extensive that almost any patient can have their tooth replaced with a dental implant anchored restoration(s), regardless of their situation.

-The dentists at Claremont Dental Institute have advanced training in teeth implants and use the most cutting edge technology, techniques and materials.
-The education and skill-sets our dentists possess allows them to perform every phase of the implant process in the comfort of our Claremont, CA dentist office.
+The dentists at Claremont Dental Institute have advanced training in teeth implants and use the most cutting-edge technology, techniques, and materials.
+The education and skill-sets our dentists possess allow them to perform every phase of the implant process in the comfort of our Claremont, CA dentist office.

 Types of Implant Anchored Dental Restorations

-The crown is made of high-quality porcelain and will look just like a natural tooth to blend in naturally with your surrounding teeth.
+We use high-quality dental porcelain for the crown.
+It will look just like a natural tooth and blend in naturally with your surrounding teeth.

-On each end of the bridge are the dental crowns that will be secured to the implants.
-The bridge will be designed to look and feel like natural teeth.
+On each end of the bridge are the dental crowns.
+Your new implant-supported bridge will look and feel like natural teeth.

-The exact number of implants used will depend on where the implants are being placed (in the upper or lower jaw) and will ultimately be decided by the dentist.
+The exact number of implants we use will depend on the location we determine is best for them (in the upper or lower jaw).
+Your dentist will ultimately decide the position.
 At your consultation, your dentist will review the number and types of implants you will need for your particular case.

-The amount of time analyzing your mouth, jawbone and health is extensive and very important in determining the number of implants you will need and type of restoration(s) you will need.
+The amount of time analyzing your mouth, jawbone, and health is extensive and very important in determining the number of dental implants and the type of restoration(s) you will need.
 The type of implant and restoration you will need hinges on so many factors, especially for the more difficult cases.

-The basic factors include the number of missing teeth you have and where they are located in your mouth.
-It is important to consider the location of your missing teeth in relation to the other missing teeth.
-Also, the shape and mass of your jawbone is very important.
+The basic factors include the number of missing teeth and where they are located in your mouth.
+It is important to consider the location of the gaps in relation to the other missing teeth.
+Also, the shape and mass of your jawbone are very important.

-If you interested in learning what will work best for you, you should schedule a consultation with Dr. Patel or Dr. Fountain at their Claremont, CA dentist office.
-Here, they will be able to get a better idea of the condition of your teeth, mouth, and jaw that will help determine what will work best for you.
+If you are interested in learning what will work best for you, you should schedule a consultation with Dr. Patel or Dr. Fountain at their Claremont, CA dentist office.
+Here, they will be able to get a better idea of the condition of your teeth, mouth, and jaw, which will help determine what will work best for you.